 Campers shoot from a covered pavilion with a wooden floor, and use .22-caliber rifles to shoot at bull’s-eye targets that hang from a sand mound.
 The campers are approximately 25 ft. from the target and are not allowed to step off of the covered pavilion.
 Campers are in the prone position (lying down) during contact with the rifles.

 Some campers are not comfortable shooting a rifle, which is fine, as they still learn much about gun safety.
 That said we find that most campers think riflery is an awesome class.

 Instructor training: Trained by certified instructor, class and safety protocols reviewed on site during staff training by local law enforcement gun range specialist.

 Campers & Staff sing a lot at Camp.
 Many songs have been sung at summer camps for generations and some songs are special to VBYC.
 It’s a great time to learn new songs out of our song book and revisit other songs.

 Folk dancing is an important tradition at VBYC, the campers can learn older dances & also create new dances that may become a new VBYC tradition.

 Classes are the heart of our program.
-Campers and counselors attend two classes each day, morning and afternoon, taught by VBYC staff.
+Campers and counselors attend three classes each day, morning and afternoon, taught by VBYC staff.
 All campers have the chance to try all classes by week's end.